kotlin-hands-on/intro-kotlin-mutliplatform/README.md

 Call `./gradlew run` or `gradlew.bat run` to start the JVM backend

-Call `./gradlew jsRun` to start the JavaScript client-side application
+Call `./gradlew jsRun` or `gradlew.bat jsRun` to start the JavaScript client-side application